fiolj/sparta/doc/Section_howto.rst

 The union of (1) unsplit cells that are in the flow region (not entirely interior to a surface object) and (2) flow region portions of cut cells and (3) sub cells is the entire flow region of the simulation domain.
 These are the only kinds of child cells that store particles.
 Split cells and unsplit cells interior to surface objects have no particles.

 Every parent and child cell is assigned an ID by SPARTA.
 These IDs can be output in integer or string form by the :ref:`command-dump`, using its *id* and *idstr* attributes.
-The integer form can also be output by the `compute property/grid <command-compute-property-grid>`.
+The integer form can also be output by the :ref:`compute property/grid <command-compute-property-grid>`.

 Here is how the grid cell ID is computed and stored by SPARTA.
 Say the 1st level grid is a 10x10x20 sub-division (2000 cells) of the root cell.
 The 1st level cells are numbered from 1 to 2000 with the x-dimension varying fastest, then y, and finally the z-dimension slowest.
 Now say the 374th (out of 2000, 14 in x, 19 in y, 1 in z) 1st-level cell has a 2x2x2 sub-division (8 cells), and consider the 4th 2nd-level cell (2 in x, 2 in y, 1 in z) within the 374th cell.
 It could be a parent cell if it is further sub-divided, or a child cell if not.
 In either case its ID is the same.
 The rightmost 11 bits of the integer ID are encoded with
 374.